Fighting fund banner

 9 September 2024

-Members are at the heart of this campaign and we will be asking every FE member to get involved.
-This campaign is calling for a new deal for FE workers involving:
+UCU members are at the heart of the New Deal for FE campaign and we are asking every FE member to get involved.
+This campaign is calling for:

 Staff in FE have suffered some of the worst real terms pay cuts in the education sector.
 Part of the reason for this is the current broken model of pay negotiations where the outcomes of national talks are not binding and colleges are not required to implement recommended pay rises.
 We need a fully funded settlement that all colleges are required to deliver for FE teachers.

-Ofsted: reform needs to be right not rushed.
+Ofsted: reform needs to be right not rushed

 UCU members have grave concerns about the stress, anxiety and adverse impact on health and wellbeing they experience as a result of Ofsted inspections and preparation for an Ofsted inspection.
 Our findings show that Ofsted inspections create a major health and safety risk for staff who experience significant levels of stress and anxiety both during and in the lead up to inspections.